 Pumpkin, banana and chocolate, oh my!
-This simple fall Pumpkin Chip Banana Bread recipe is a cozy treat that is perfect for any autumn occasion.
+This simple fall Pumpkin Banana Bread packed with chocolate chips is a cozy treat that is perfect for any autumn occasion.
 Gotta love pumpkin season!

 I recently saw something that had the countdown of how many days until Christmas and I thought, WOAH!
 Just let me enjoy my pumpkin and crunchy leaves already, will ya?!